AnonymousDevTeam/KCSEC-USB-Rubber-Ducky-Toolkit/README.txt

       (KCSEC-Payloads/fodhelper-UAC-Metashell--TwinDuck-Orginal)
 - Ducky commands runs a hidden powershell calling the fod.ps1
 - This bypasses UAC and runs the metasploit shell with admin rights without a UAC prompt

+3. Fod Bypass to Empire Launcher for Twin Duck Special 2 (KCSEC-Payloads/fodhelper-UAC-EmpireLaunch--TwinDuck-Special2)
+- Ducky commands runs a hidden powershell calling the fod.ps1
+- This bypasses UAC and runs the Empire Launcher with admin rights without a UAC prompt

+4. Fod Bypass to Empire Launcher for Twin Duck Orginal (KCSEC-Payloads/fodhelper-UAC-EmpireLaunch--TwinDuck-Orginal)
+- Ducky commands runs a hidden powershell calling the fod.ps1
+- This bypasses UAC and runs the Empire Launcher with admin rights without a UAC prompt